scikit-plots/scikit-plots/docs/source/devel/quickstart_contributing.rst

 You can contribute bug fixes, new features, and documentation updates by submitting a GitHub pull request (PR).
 This section will guide you through the process.
-We encourage you to `ask for help <https://www.astropy.org/help.html>`_ if you get stuck.
-The Astropy community is welcoming and friendly and will help you!
+We encourage you to `ask for help <https://github.com/orgs/scikit-plots/discussions>`_ if you get stuck.
+The ``scikit-plots`` community is welcoming and friendly and will help you!

-If you are new to the Astropy Project and interested to submit a large patch (e.g., a new big feature or significant refactoring), we encourage you to first discuss your ideas on GitHub to increase the chance of your PR being accepted.
+If you are new to the ``scikit-plots`` Project and interested to submit a large patch (e.g., a new big feature or significant refactoring), we encourage you to first discuss your ideas on GitHub to increase the chance of your PR being accepted.